AndreaFedeli99/Master_Course/Advanced_Programming/Exams/2023-06-20/README.md

 Often objects during their life cycle evolves sometimes changing their interface.
 Stack clearly shows this point:

 - Initially the stack is empty and the `pop()` operation is unacceptable and similarly when it is full it cannot accept `push()` operations.
-Another example is a `Smeagol` that finding the one ring becomes a `Gollum` enabled just swallow and chant "my precious" eveny once and then.
+Another example is a `Smeagol` that finding the one ring becomes a `Gollum` enabled just swallow and chant "my precious" every once and then.

 Normally an object begins with a type and cannot change it without a complete re-installation.
 Python being a dynamic language is a little bit more flexible and permits to move one instance from a class to another without re-instantiating it.
 Of course, the messages an object can accept will change when its class changes.